-The DEIS Alternatives Analysis is Fundamentally Flawed
+7. The Commission erred because the EIS Alternatives Analysis is Fundamentally Flawed

 FERC cannot interpret the Project's purpose and need so narrowly that every conceivable alternative is ruled out by definition.
 See Simmons v.
 U.S. Army Corps of Eng's, 120 F.3d 664 (7th Cir.
 1997) (cautioning agencies not to put forward a purpose and need statement that is so narrow as to "define competing 'reasonable alternatives' out of consideration (and even out of existence)"); Nat'l Parks & Cons.
 Ass'n v.
 Bureau of Land Mgmt., 606 F.3d 1058, 1072 (9th Cir.
 2009) (finding a purpose and need statement that included the agency's goal to address long-term landfill demand, and the applicant's three private goals was too narrowly drawn and constrained the possible range of alternatives in violation of NEPA).
 Only PennEast's proposed Project offers the means of meeting FERC's stated requirements, thus all alternatives are preordained to fail in comparison.
-Such a narrow statement of purpose and need, and failure to examine other system alternatives, undermines the NEPA process and will not be upheld.
+Such a narrow statement of purpose and need, and failure to examine other system alternatives, undermines the NEPA process and cannot be legally defended and will not be upheld.
 Envtl.
 Prot.
 Info.
 Ctr. v.
 U.S. Forest Serv., 234 F. App'x 440, 443 (9th Cir.
 2007) (agencies cannot "define[] the objectives of the project so narrowly that the project [is] the only alternative that would serve those objectives").